-A penile prosthesis a surgical treatment option for men with erectile dysfunction.
+A penile implant or penile prosthesis a surgical treatment option for men with erectile dysfunction.
 Some consider it the “last ditch” option for men suffering from impotence.
 We at PERITO UROLOGY respectfully disagree.
 A penile implant can be placed in any patient with a clear medical cause for ED.
 Most of these problems fail to resolve spontaneously with non-surgical treatments.
 Existing non-surgical treatments for ED temporize the inevitable treatment decision: sex with an implant or no sex at all.
 Sometimes a penile prosthesis is implanted to reconstruct the penis when scarring has caused erections to curve (Peyronie’s disease) precluding sex.

 How Does the Penile Prosthesis Work?